Archaeology - BA : Geoarchaeology

 - Be in good academic standing, that is, not on either academic probation or disciplinary probation or suspension.

-- Complete the residency requirement by earning at least 30 credits after matriculating into the college.
+- Complete the residency requirement by earning at least 30 credits after matriculating into the university.

 - Complete all of the requirements of at least one major (see major requirements above).